 Working out intensely requires you to work hard.
 It requires you to give 100% of your energy to generate power.
 It requires you to dig a little deeper and find that inner strength to push yourself hard.
 While it might seem daunting… the results are worth it.

 Exercising intensely has many positives including physical and mental benefits.
 From getting stronger and leaner to producing feel good endorphins, exercising intensely produces rewards well beyond the actual workout.
 We use intense exercise in some of the workouts at our fitness retreat so guests can experience a wide range of fitness activities.
+Plus, they can learn what intensity really means and incorporate it at home if need be.
 One of the benefits of HIIT workouts is that because they are so intense, you can get the same benefit out of a 20 minute workout that might normally take you 40 or 45.
 More bang for you buck — a win win!

 Builds Strength - Strength gains mean a stronger body which is so important for the activities of daily living - not just for working out.